kapelner/QC_Math_241_Fall_2017/README.md

 B, Mon/Wed 1:40PM - 2:55PM
 C, Tue/Thu 6:30PM - 7:45PM

-Due to the Jewish holidays, I cannot be here on two Thursdays for Section C: October 5 and 12.
 If you are in Sections A or B, ignore the following.

-* The first Thursday will be a proctored Midterm 1 exam at the usual class time (except I won't be there).
-For those who cannot be here October 5, you will have to take the exam during section A or B on Wednesday October 4.
-Plan for that starting now.
-* There will be no class (nor exam) scheduled for the usual time slot on Thursday, October 12.
-* I usually give one whole lecture period devoted entirely to review.
-There will be no such lecture period for section C for Midterm 2.
-To make up for this, I will do a separate review period Monday November 11 from 6:30-7:45PM.
-You are also welcome to come to the review in Sections A and B that morning for review.
+Due to the Jewish holidays, I cannot be here on two Thursdays for Section C: October 5 and 12 and thus those two classes are canceled.
+I usually give one whole lecture period devoted entirely to review.
+There will be no such lecture period for section C for Midterms 1 and 2.
+To make up for this, I will do a separate review period Monday October 2 from 6:30-8PM and Monday November 12 from 6:30-7:45PM for Section C only.
+Section C students are also welcome to come to the review in Sections A and B those Monday mornings for additional review.

 ## Lectures